 - SocksTrace: A Proxy Leak Detector for Anonymity-Focused Network Applications

 Rucknium is an empirical microeconomist affiliated with the Monero Research Lab.
 He uses statistical analysis to research improvements to Monero’s privacy and security.
-His contributions include: reducing time to first transaction confirmation by 60 seconds, analysis of the 2024 black marble spam attack and evaluation of countermeasures, optimal decoy selection for ring signatures, countermeasures against spy nodes on the network, analysis of the privacy risk of nonstandard transactions, and evaluation of the security of the 10 block lock on re-spending transactions.
+His contributions include: a reduction of the time to the first transaction confirmation by 60 seconds, an analysis of the 2024 black marble spam attack and an evaluation of countermeasures, an optimal decoy selection for ring signatures, countermeasures against spy nodes on the network, an analysis of the privacy risk of nonstandard transactions, and an evaluation of the security of the 10 block lock on re-spending transactions.

 GitHub: https://github.com/Rucknium